mpate154/CS546_group16_finalProject/README.md

 - Categorize transactions (e.g., Food, Rent, Travel)
 - Add and delete your personalized categories
 - Visual monthly and yearly summaries with charts or tables
+- See pie chart without certain categories by clicking it
 - Add fixed expenses
 - Edit personal information